NicolaasGeldenhuys/Portello_ios/README.md

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-* Better leaderboard system.
+* Better recipe display system.
-* Fixed overriden icons and add more questions/categories..
+* Have more fixed components and small tweaks.

 <!-- MOCKUPS -->
 ## Final Outcome